The Falcon and the Winter Soldier: Future

 Before the series premiere, Mackie said there had been no discussions regarding a second season of the series.
 He was also not sure when he would next appear in an MCU film, especially due to the COVID-19 pandemic's impact on cinemas.
 Skogland said she was unsure if there would be a second season and felt that she had been able to do everything that she wanted in the first six episodes, but she did say that there were more stories and characters to explore if a second season was made.
 Feige said there were ideas for what "another one" could be if a second season was made, but Marvel intended for the series to lead into future MCU films first like they did with WandaVision.
 He added that he did not want to spoil the series by confirming a second season or discussing the plans that Marvel had for the series' characters before the series was fully released.
 In April 2021, Moore said the end of the series would show story elements for a potential second season, adding that the series explored "evergreen" topics that lent themselves to further exploration, unlike the contained story of WandaVision.

 On April 23, 2021, the same day the series' final episode was released, Spellman and series writer Dalan Musson were revealed to be writing the script for a fourth Captain America film that was expected to revolve around Wilson and continue from the events of the series.
 Nick Romano of Entertainment Weekly believed a second season with the title Captain America and the Winter Soldier had been "inevitable" given the way the series ended.
 However, knowing the report about the fourth Captain America film added to the intrigue of what direction Marvel Studios would go in, considering past comments from Feige and others implying the series would get a proper second season.
 Mackie was unaware of any plans for a film or second season, but was "excited to see what happens"; he had signed a deal to star in the film that August.
 Julius Onah was chosen to direct the film in July 2022, and the film was officially announced later that month at San Diego Comic-Con as Captain America: New World Order.
-Ramirez and Lumbly reprise their roles in the film and are joined by Tim Blake Nelson as Samuel Sterns / Leader from The Incredible Hulk (2008) and Shira Haas as Sabra.
-Harrison Ford will appear as Thaddeus Ross, replacing original actor William Hurt following his death.
-It is scheduled to be released on May 3, 2024.
+Ramirez and Lumbly reprise their roles in the film, and are joined by Tim Blake Nelson as Samuel Sterns / Leader and Liv Tyler as Betty Ross, both from The Incredible Hulk (2008), and Shira Haas as Sabra.
+Harrison Ford appears as Thaddeus Ross, replacing original actor William Hurt following his death.
+In June 2023, the film was retitled Captain America: Brave New World.
+It was released on February 14, 2025.